Attachment and Mental Health: Understanding Attachment Disorders

 Anxious-ambivalent attachment

 This style is formed when a parent/caregiver responds to a child's physical or emotional needs with comfort and responds in annoyance sometimes.
-Inconsistent emotional/physical support.
+This style is characterized by inconsistent emotional and physical support.
 It is considered an insecure attachment.

 Avoidant attachment